shopware/shopware/src/Docs/Resources/v2/30-theme-guide/50-scss.md

 In case you want to use the same color in several places, but want to define it just one time you can use variables for this.

-Create a `abstract/variables.scss` file inside your styles folder and define your background color variable.
+Create a `abstract/variables.scss` file inside your "scss" folder and define your background color variable.
 ```scss
 // in variables.scss
 $sw-storefront-assets-color-background: blue;